We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Reverse mortgages are one of the many tools you can use to access your home equity and turn it into cash — but not everyone can use them.

 With reverse mortgages, only homeowners of a certain age are eligible.
-For the government-backed kind — called Home Equity Conversion Mortgages (HECMs) — you must be 62 to qualify.
+For the government-backed kind — called Home Equity Conversion Mortgages (HECMs) — you must be at least 62 to qualify.
 Other lenders offer proprietary options that allow seniors 55 and up to apply.

 For those who are eligible, they can be helpful tools as you enter retirement, giving you access to much-needed cash at a time when your income might be limited.
 And the best part?
 They come with no monthly payments.